ECCC-ASTD-MRD/gem/README.md

 - voir
 - yy2global

-A script named GEM-config is also installed.
+A script named gem-config is also installed.
 It displays a summary of the architecture, compiler, and flags used.

+## Structure of the working environment

+The following environment variables are created:
+- gem_DIR = directory where the git clone was created
+- GEM_WORK = work directory
+- GEM_ARCH = architecture, for example FedoraLinux-37-x86_64-gnu-12.3.1
+- ATM_MODEL_DFILES = gem database directory
+- COMPILER_SUITE = compiler suite, for example gnu
+- COMPILER_VERSION = compiler version, for example 12.3.1

 ## Running GEM

-Go to the working directory, named *work-[OS_NAME]-[COMPILER_NAME]*, for example *work-Fedora-34-x86_64-gnu-11.2.1*
+Go to the working directory, named *work-[OS_NAME]-[COMPILER_NAME]*, for example *work-FedoraLinux-37-x86_64-gnu-12.3.1*

 ```
 cd work-[OS_NAME]-[COMPILER_NAME]